TomArcher/technical-blog/content/posts/edmund-fitzgerald/index.md

     return overall_density
 ```

-Here's the refactored version split into more digestible sections:

 ### Lake Conditions Data Structure

 First, let's create a data structure to hold environmental conditions at any given depth.